vramana/blog/_posts/2015-12-21-codemod-tutorial.md

 If you think about it, our constructed quasis will have 5 elements in the array.
 But there are only 2 elements in expected output's quasis.
 The remedy is collect adjacent `Literal` and  combine them.

-Also we should not convert `3 + 4` to  `34` so we have to do little check whether we have atleast one `Literal` that is a string.
+Lastly, this is important, we should not convert `3 + 4` to `TemplateLiteral` `34` so we have to do little check to see whether we have at least one node that is of type `Literal` and it is a string. `Literal` node is both used for string and number.
+You can do a `typeof` check on the `Literal` node's value key's value to determine whether it's string or not.

 ```js
 export default function(file, api) {